Resource & Waste Recovery

 - Composting for Facilities Basics: Overview of composting.

 - Don’t Throw Away That Food: Strategies for Record-Setting Waste Reduction: These programs can be used as models for others implementing their own programs to reduce garbage.
-This fact sheet is oriented toward commercial and institutional food discard generators, and highlights record-setting food recovery programs.
+This fact sheet is oriented toward commercial and institutional food discard generators and highlights record-setting food recovery programs.

 - NC Composting Council: Promotes composting statewide and provides classes, including the annual 5-day Compost Operator Training Course.